simple-java-mail/smtp-connection-pool/PRODUCT-VISION.md

 ### 3. Direct, Spring, and Camel paths together

-The direct API and provider facade share the core implementation while retaining separate ownership.
+The direct API and Jakarta provider share the connection-pool implementation while keeping their lifecycles separate.
 The Camel adapter reaches the same provider without globally replacing `smtp`.

 ```mermaid
 flowchart TB